How Art Benefits Your Mental Well-being

 As we’ve seen, engaging in art has a powerful way of enhancing thinking skills and sharpening memory, and this isn't just for the average individual.
 Even those grappling with serious brain issues, like dementia, can benefit.

 While most associate dementia primarily with forgetfulness, it also manifests in ways such as anxiety, irritability, aggressive behavior, and even sleep disturbances.
-It's a challenging condition, and unfortunately, medications often fall short of providing full relief.
+It's a challenging condition, and unfortunately, medications often fall short of providing total relief.

 But there's a silver lining.
 Engaging dementia patients in art, letting them paint or craft, offers a clear sense of joy and contentment.